eclipse/vorto/tutorials/tutorial_getting_started_with_boschiotsuite.md

 ## Prerequisite

+- You have successfully booked the following services:
+	- Bosch IoT Things Service
-- [Request](https://www.bosch-iot-suite.com/) an evaluation account for the Bosch IoT Suite.
+	- Bosch IoT Permissions Service

 ## Steps

 ### 1. Create a simple Information Model for a device

-- Open the [Bosch IoT Suite Developer Console](https://console.bosch-iot-suite.com) and log in with the credentials from your evaluation confirmation email.
+- Open the [Bosch IoT Suite Developer Console](https://console.bosch-iot-suite.com) and log in with your Bosch IoT Permissions credentials.
 - Select **Connect device** in the home screen

 <img src="./images/gettingstarted_bosch/console_home.png" width="70%">